Skip to main content

 You can favourite a generated image by clicking on the outline star (☆→★) icon in the lower right of a generated image turning it into a solid star.
 Note: originally the icon used for favourites was a heart (♥).

-After you favourite the image, it will show up on the Favourites tab on the Firefly homepage along with all of the other images you have favourited.
+After you favourite the image, it will show up under Favourites on the Files tab on the Firefly homepage along with all of the other images you have favourited.

 When you go to your favourites page, you will see the images you have previously favourited.

-When you hover your mouse over one of the images, the image fades and you see the prompt at the top of the image and two controls at the bottom:
+When you hover your mouse over one of the images, the image fades and you see the prompt at the bottom of the image and two controls at the top right:

 Favouriting an image is the only method of saving Firefly generations where the image, prompts, styles, and references (style and structure references) are all saved.
-Other methods only save images (download, save to creative cloud library, copy image) or the prompt/style/references (copy link to image).
+Other methods only save images (download, copy image).
 They are saved on one web page you can refer to and scroll through the images.

 While the image stored in favourites is the original generation you favourited, going to the generation page and generating again might not generate exactly the same image.
 Some of the reasons why it might not be the same include:

-You can only favourite generations from text to image, not generative fill.
+You can only favourite generations from text to image and text to video, not generative fill or text to vector.

-You cannot access favourites from other Adobe apps as you can with images saved to your creative cloud library.
+You cannot access favourites from other Adobe apps.
 This means you cannot directly send favourites to or directly access favourites from Adobe Express, Photoshop, Illustrator, or even Firefly Generative Fill.

-Favourites are stored in the browser cache.
+Favourites which were favourited before mid-April 2025 are stored in the browser cache.
 This means that when you favourite an image, you can only access that favourite in that same browser on that same computer or mobile device.
 If you use another browser or computer, you will not see the favourites (or if you use multiple computers/browsers, you confusingly might have different favourites available on each of those computers and browsers).

 Q: How can I delete favourites?